edgegap/edgegap-unity-plugin-legacy/README.md

 ### From Unity store

-You can add to your Assets the latest published version from the [**Unity Asset Store**](https://assetstore.unity.com/packages/tools/network/edgegap-cloud-server-212563) and import it with the Package Manager under `Window > Package Manager` then selecting `My Assets` as the source.
+~~You can add to your Assets the latest published version from the [**Unity Asset Store**](https://assetstore.unity.com/packages/tools/network/edgegap-cloud-server-212563) and import it with the Package Manager under `Window > Package Manager` then selecting `My Assets` as the source.~~

+Asset store version is temporarily out of order, we apologize for the inconvenience.
+Stay tuned for updates.

 ### From Source